Your cheap computer CPU (Central Processing Unit) is the 'brain' that controls the internal activities of your computer.

 Systems advanced and a faster rate of processing more data became necessary.
 As this need for faster processing of data increased, the bus width was expanded to 16 bits, then to 32 bits and then to 64 bits.
 A 64-bit bus can carry eight times as much data as an 8-bit bus.
 Today's systems utilize a 64-bit technology.

-With advances in technology, CPUs capable of handling extremely large amounts of data are manufactured.
+With advances in technology, processors capable of handling extremely large amounts of data are manufactured.
 Therefore, the buses had to be widened to facilitate the movement of huge amounts of data being processed hence the use of 64-bit technology.

 A cache is a small amount of high speed memory provided to hold data.
-Some CPUs have cache which vary from 2MB to 12MB of static RAM (SRAM).
+Some processors have cache which vary from 2MB to 12MB of static RAM (SRAM).
 Static ram performs much faster than dynamic RAM (DRAM) which is used for the system's main memory.

 Present processors are equipped with L3 cache.
 Some examples of these are the Intel Core i7 and the AMD Phenom II X6 chips.

-The data requested by the CPU, is handled by the cache controller.
+The data requested by the processor, is handled by the cache controller.
 The cache controller may be built into the processor or it may be built on the motherboard.
 Overall, cache dramatically increases the speed at which the computer processes data.

 Because this cache is internal, it can be accessed directly and keeps up with the speed of the microprocessor.
 Without this cache, the microprocessor would have to wait for the data to come from the main memory.